matrix-org/matrix-spec/content/client-server-api/modules/push.md

 **`event_match`**

-This is a glob pattern match on a field of the event.
+This is a glob pattern match on a property of the event.
 Parameters:

 -   `key`: The dot-separated path of the property of the event to match, e.g.
     `content.body`.